camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 ## Performance of Checking Grant Authorizations

-When only Grant authorizations are used, the check is very efficient since the authorization table can be joined with the resource table (task table, process instance table etc...).
+When only Grant authorizations are used, the check is very efficient since the authorization table can be joined with the resource table (task table, process instance table,    etc...).

 ## Performance of Checking Revoke Authorizations

 Revoke authorizations are expensive to check.
 The check needs to consider the precedence of authorizations.
-Example: a User-level Grant is stronger than a group level Revoke.
+Example: a user level Grant is stronger than a group level Revoke.
 A sequence of nested SQL `CASE` statements and a subselect is used to account for the precedence.
 This has two downsides:

 * The check scales linearly with the cardinality of the resource table (doubling the number of tasks makes the query twice as slow)
 * The particular construct based on `CASE` statements performs extremely poorly on the following databases: PostgreSQL, DB2